top of page

 • Frustration check-ins: once a month ask staff and volunteers, “What made this harder than it needed to be?”
 Commit to acting on one issue and tell people what changed.

 • Simple dropout alerts: if someone misses a shift or stops responding, trigger a human check-in.
+Use the contact details and preferences you already hold.
 A short call often re-engages a volunteer or surfaces an issue you can fix.

-Burnout does not begin with too many volunteers; it starts with misalignment between teams.
-That misalignment usually springs from eroded trust and weakened human connections, the very relational integrity relational integrity charities rely on.
+Burnout is often less about volunteer numbers and more about systemic misalignment.
+That misalignment usually springs from eroded trust and weakened connections, the very relational integrity upon which charity resilience relies.
 As technology reshapes operations, protecting those bonds is essential to sustaining volunteer impact.

 What next for charities in a volunteer crisis?